tub99/Virtual-Keyboard-Generator/README.md

 # Virtual-Keyboard-Generator
 This web application helps the user to generate a virtual keyboard of his own preference.
 The keyboard supports normal keys and user-defined action keys also.
-These action Keys like 'GO','SEARCH',etc works accoording to the callback function provided
+These action Keys like 'GO','SEARCH',etc work accoording to the callback function provided.

-#Creating a keyboard with all keys.
+## Creating a keyboard with all keys.
 ``` javascript
 var keyPadHolder=document.getElementById("keyboard"),
 	targetField=document.getElementById("target"),